Frequently Asked Questions

 How should I plate my cells?

-Starting with a 10cm plate is usually recommended.
-However, if you notice that you have a particularly large or small cell pellet, adjust the plate size accordingly.
+Starting with a 10 cm plate is usually recommended.
+However, if you find that the cell pellet is significantly larger or smaller than what is typically plated on a 10 cm plate, adjust the plate size accordingly.

 What media should I use?

-For mouse cells use high glucose DMEM supplemented with 10% FBS and 1% Pen/strep.
+For Mouse Embryonic Fibroblast cell lines, use high glucose DMEM supplemented with 10% FBS and 1% Pen/Strep.

-For human cells use Alpha-MEM supplemented with 10% FBS and 1% Pen/Strep.
+For immortalized human fibroblast cell lines, use Alpha-MEM supplemented with 10% FBS and 1% Pen/Strep.